biboletin/BookLibrary/MyLibrary/README.md

 Project is not finished.
 User can
-- register,
+- register.
-- log on,
+- log on.
-- edit profile info,
+- edit profile info.
 - add book info and image.
-- list added books
+- list added books.

 ### Used stack
 1. PHP